cybercongress/launch-kit/gen_txs/README.md

     --home $PATH_TO_CYBERD/.cyberd
 ```

+all params presented here just for example.
+You can import yours according to your validator strategy.

 The output file is signed genesis transaction for validator creation at `$PATH_TO_CYBERD/.cyberd`

 9. Fork this repo

 ```bash
 https://github.com/cybercongress/launch-kit.git
 ```

-10. Clone it, put your transaction file to `gen_txs/data/gen_txs/`, and submit PR.
+10. Clone it, put your transaction file to `gen_txs/data/gen_txs/`, and submit a PR.

 11. Done!